Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-usage.md

 - The _exposed_type_ parameter of `orders_cfg` is undefined, therefore it takes the default value as "pandas".
-  Check out [SQL Data Node configuration](data-node-config.md#sql) for more details on _exposed_type_.
+  Check out [SQL data node configuration](data-node-config.md#sql) for more details on _exposed_type_.
 - The _read_query_ of `orders_cfg` is
     ```sql